richardschoen/howtostuff/install-python-ibmivirtual-environment.md

 ln -s /QOpenSys/pkgs/bin/gcc-10 mydir/gcc
 ln -s /QOpenSys/pkgs/bin/g++-10 mydir/g++
 PATH=$PWD/mydir:$PATH
+```

-Note: You may want to create above links in ~/bin directory instead of mydir.
+:star: Note: You may want to create above links in ~/bin directory instead of mydir.
 I have not tried this but it was recommended as something to try.
-I think just setting the CC and CXX environment variables shoudl work fine.
+I think just setting the CC and CXX environment variables should work fine.
-```